 - District: Head over to D.C.’s Registration and Licensing Services page where you can find what you need to be compliant.

 If you need help with this step, a Business License Service is what we recommend.
-They determine everything required on federal and district levels, get the forms, and provide step-by-step filing instructions.
+They determine everything required on federal, state, and local levels, get the forms, and provide step-by-step filing instructions.

 Step 9: Hire Employees

 Unless you’re planning to operate your startup in Washington D.C. alone, you will most likely need to build a team.
 The right team can create a strong foundation for your business and help propel it forward; however, there is more to it than just choosing the right people.